 A positive role model can make all the difference.
 Single mothers in Santa Cruz, Bolivia are finding that out, and so are the children who look up to them.

 Sister Pilar and her fellow nuns at Villa Emilia regularly venture into the darkest sides of Santa Cruz to find and talk to women working on the streets.
-These women, mostly single mothers, struggle to keep their families intact and their children fed – a task that is always difficult and dangerous and often illegal.
+These women, mostly single mothers, struggle to keep their families intact and their children fed – a task that is always difficult, dangerous and often illegal.

 The environment and help offered at Villa Emilia provides a lifeline for the families.
-More importantly, however, it provides positive role models for the women, allowing them to become positive role models for their own children, thus breaking the generational spiral of poverty, homelessness and crime.
+More importantly, however, it provides positive role models for the women, allowing them to become positive role models for their own children, thus breaking the generational cycle of poverty, homelessness and crime.

 A beacon in the dark

 At the heart of the project is Sister Pilar, a 75-year-old nun from Spain, who has devoted her life to helping the poor regardless of their background or beliefs.
 Her primary focus is to provide concrete support to the women and children under her care.